kedro-org/kedro/docs/source/extend_kedro/create_kedro_starters.md

 By default, when you create a new project using a Kedro starter, `kedro new` launches in interactive mode.
 The user is then prompted for the variables that have been set in `prompts.yml`.

-The most basic and empty starter triggered by `kedro new` is set up with the following three variables:
+The most basic and empty starter triggered by `kedro new` is set up with the following variable:

 * `project_name` - A human readable name for the new project

+Kedro will then automatically create the following two variables from the `project_name`:

 * `repo_name` - A name for the directory that holds the project repository
 * `python_package` - A Python package name for the project package (see [Python package naming conventions](https://www.python.org/dev/peps/pep-0008/#package-and-module-names))